-THE TOP 10 CHRISTMAS MARKETS
+THE TOP 10 CHRISTMAS MARKETS 2020

 We’ve rounded up the best of the bunch so you can start filling up your stocking...

-For a great-value city break serving up plenty of Christmas spirit, Prague is just the ticket.
+For a great value city break serving up plenty of Christmas spirit, Prague is just the ticket.
 The cosy yet compact city centre is ideal for exploring the annual Christmas markets, which turn the city into a winter wonderland every December.
 Wenceslas Square and Old Town Square are where the main festivities happen, although there are smaller markets sprinkled around Republic Square and Havel’s Market.
 Shop for seasonal crafts, jewellery and stocking fillers with a soundtrack of local school choirs singing carols, and don’t forget to sample some traditional Czech food and drink - their hearty pastries and sausages are just a few seasonal delights you can savour!

-If you can't get away for a weekend, why not visit this vibrant city in a day instead?
+If you can't get away for a weekend, why not visit this vibrant city in just a day instead?
 Check out our top European day trip destinations for holidays in a hurry!

 When is Christmas market in Prague?
-2nd December 2017 - 6th January 2018
+November 23rd 2019 - 6th January 2020

 A wintery Krakow city break is the perfect prep for a hearty festive season.
-Nestled in the heart of Rynek Glowny Square, in the city’s stunning old town, is Poland’s biggest and best Christmas market.
-All the usual festive crafts and edible treats are on offer from the decorated wooden stalls, but if you want a particularly Polish souvenir to remind you of your trip, make sure you take one or two traditional glass baubles home to hang on your tree!
-It’s almost impossible to browse the twinkling stalls without stopping to snack on delicious spiced nuts and frosted gingerbread, washed down with a mug of mulled wine of course!
+Nestled in the heart of Rynek Glowny Square in the city’s stunning old town is Poland’s biggest and best Christmas market.
+All the usual festive crafts and edible treats are on offer from the decorated wooden stalls, but if you want a particularly Polish souvenir to remind you of your trip, make sure you take one or two traditional glass baubles home to hang on your tree.
+It’s almost impossible to browse the twinkling stalls without stopping to snack on delicious spiced nuts and frosted gingerbread, washed down with a mug of mulled wine, of course.